izzy8799/ytvd/README.md

 Downloaded videos are in /home/USERNAME/YTVD

 # Installation
-Just highlight the whole command for your distro and paste it into the terminal!
+Just copy the whole command for your distro and paste it into the terminal!

 For Arch Linux/Manjaro: